danish7x7/MEF---Model-Eval-Platform/Readme.md

-MED - Model Evaluation Platform: A Comprehensive Framework for Language Model Evaluation and Benchmarking
+MEP - Model Evaluation Platform: A Comprehensive Framework for Language Model Evaluation and Benchmarking